share

 • Domain-driven design.
 The approach helps software engineers change the code structure to make it well-aligned with the business logic.

 • Clean architecture.
-The adherence to this software design philosophy helps improve the maintainability and scalability of an app.
+The adherence to this software design philosophy helps improve the maintainability and scalability of an app with database mappings.
 Also, it promotes detachment from third-party frameworks and libraries.

 • SOLID guidelines.
-The set of principles promotes the development of a modular software design with reusable components.
+The set of principles promotes the development of a modular software design with reusable components and static data configuration.

 Stage #3 outcome:

 An optimized monolithic application as per the DDD/Clean Architecture guidelines.
-Having a modular monolith with minimized dependencies will help to speed up the refactoring process.
+Having a modular monolith with minimized dependencies will help to speed up the refactoring process with technology selection.

 4. Choose a Migration Approach

-The two major ways to handle monolith to microservices migration are complete refactoring and incremental migration.
+The two major ways to handle monolith to microservices migration are complete refactoring and incremental migration with service decomposition.

 Complete rewrite